 What does Root Canal feel like?

-If treated promptly, the Root Canal procedure can be completely pain-free through the use of local anaesthetic.
+If treated promptly, the Root Canal procedure can be pain-free although uncomfortable, through the use of local anaesthetic.

 Myths Associated with Root Canal